Undergraduate grading guidelines

 - Courses under 1000 are considered remedial; courses above 4999 are considered graduate level.

 - An intermediate course generally is not open to first-year students but is considered best suited for second-year students.
 These courses often require prerequisite(s) or assume prior knowledge and are often numbered from 1999-2999.
 However, some areas use courses numbered 3000-3999 to indicate intermediate to advanced offerings.
+Students who have not completed a prerequisite (as stated on the course prerequisite field) are automatically blocked at the time of registration from enrolling in a course.

-Instructors may report a mark of I (incomplete) only if all three of the following conditions are met:
+Instructors may report a mark of I (Incomplete) only if all three of the following conditions are met:

 - The unfinished part of the student's work (in a course other than research, thesis, or independent study) is small.